-The agency had no direct comparisons to the day-before figures because the FCC extended the reporting area to the entirety of both.
+There are no comparisons to the day-before figures because since that report the FCC extended the reporting area to the entirety of both.

-The FCC triggered the status reports for Irma -- as it had for Hurricane Harvey -- on Sept.
-6 and will certainly extend it to Florida soon.
+The FCC triggered the status reports for Irma on Sept.
+6, as it had for Hurricane Harvey, and will certainly extend to Florida soon.

-The FCC has limited information on cable and broadcast, but said that given widespread power outages, it has reports that large percentages of cable and wireline subs are without service.
+The FCC has limited information on cable and broadcast, but says that given widespread power outages it has reports that large percentages of cable and wireline subs are without service.
 According to what it said was limited information, no broadcasters are off the air in the affected areas.